Marco Bellocchio’s “The Traitor” is a sturdy if somewhat uninspiring Mafia biopic.

 So it’s no surprise than when he is apprehended and extradited, and when he learns that his two sons fell in the conflict, he decides to go where no mad men dared go before — right into the judge’s quarters, ready to sing like a bird.

 The judge is Giovanni Falcone (Fausto Russo Alesi), a real figure who oversaw the most extensive prosecution of mob figures in Italian history.
 “The Mafia had a beginning and it will have an end,” he says at one point.
-Of course, the film eventually works its way to Falcone’s own end, but the scene where the magistrate’s life draws to a close came as no surprise to any of the Italians in the Cannes audience.
+Of course, the film eventually works its way to Falcone’s own end, but the scene where the magistrate’s life draws to a close came as no surprise to any of the Italians at Cannes, where the film premiered.

 Spanning from 1980-2000, the film deals in very recent Italian history and depicts the plot’s culturally seismic events with a level of gravitas and mythology that sometimes gets in the way of dramatic satisfaction.
 Bellocchio’s playing with fire here, and he knows it, so he approaches the material with a handsomely mounted if somewhat distant style, all the better to give the experienced viewer room to bring their own memories to the forefront.
 And to those without the same triggers and cultural cues?
 Well, there’s always Wikipedia.